-A Superb Old New Guinea Kowar Ancestor Figure Geelvink Bay West Papua Irian Jaya Indonesia
+A Superb Old New Guinea Kowar Ancestor Figure from Geelvink Bay West Papua Irian Jaya Indonesia

 The peoples of the coasts and islands of Cenderawasih Bay in northwest New Guinea formerly created Korwar, figures that portrayed recently deceased ancestors.
 Korwar images served as supernatural intermediaries, allowing the living to communicate with the dead, who remained actively involved in family and community affairs.
 When a family member died, his or her relatives summoned a carver, typically a religious specialist, who created a korwar and enticed the spirit of the deceased to enter it.

 Many Surrealists artists gained inspiration from Korwar Figures and Oceanic Art in general.
-Andre Breton was one of the leaders of the surrealist movement in art and literature flourished in the early twentieth century it was aimed at expressing imaginative dreams and visions free from conscious rational control.
+Andre Breton was one of the leaders of the surrealist movement in art and literature that flourished in the early twentieth century it was aimed at expressing imaginative dreams and visions free from conscious rational control.
 In his office, there are photos of serval Korwar Figures on his magnificent Art Wall one of which is now in the National Gallery of Australia in Canberra.